Spring-Helper-Projects/Custom-Unit-Shaders-GL4/README.md

 Written by Beherith and ivand for BAR, made portable by FLOZi

+Out of the box supplies unit and feature normal mapping, swaying tree features and also applies damage shaders to units which blend in the wreck texture and distorts the vertices.
+Also enables [Metal/Roughness PBR](https://blog.turbosquid.com/2023/07/27/an-intro-to-physically-based-rendering-material-workflows-and-metallic-roughness/) using Green and Blue channels of texture2 respectively, replacing Recoil default.
+With a little setup can be used to make animated tank treads.

 ## Adding To Your Game
 If you use base content gadget handler you should just be able to drop the files in.
 If you have your own local copies of `callins.lua` and `gadgets.lua` you may need to update from base content.